Houston Car Accident Lawyer

 If you have suffered a car wreck, you will likely need the help of a Houston car accident lawyer at McDonald Worley to get the justice you deserve.
 You are probably wondering things like how will I pay for my car repairs, who will pay for my medical bills, and how can I recover compensation for my lost wages.
 We proudly offer a free initial consultation to all injury victims, allowing them to get answers to all of their questions, while also receiving guidance from an experienced accident attorney.

 Our team of personal injury lawyers has nearly 100 years of combined experience defending the rights of injury victims.
-Our knowledge and expertise have earned us recognition as one of the very best law firms in America and we are here to assist you.
-We pride ourselves on helping people when they need it most and are dedicated to obtaining the maximum compensation possible for our clients.
+Our knowledge and expertise have earned us recognition, and we are here to assist you.
+We pride ourselves on helping people when they need it most, and we are dedicated to obtaining compensation whenever possible for our injured clients.

 After an accident, we are here to take the stress off of your shoulders, allowing you to focus on your physical recovery while we seek justice for you.
 We are available 24/7 to take your call and you owe us nothing unless we win your case.
 If you have been injured in a car accident in Houston, contact our offices today and let one of our experts help you get the compensation you deserve for your damages.

 Table of Contents

 - Houston Car Accident Lawyer

 - Steps To Follow After A Car Accident

 - How Much Does a Houston Car Accident Lawyer Cost?

 - How Do I Know if I Have a Case?